USEPA/PDW_Paper_2020/README.md

   This final step calculates estimated well use at the Census block level by calculating proprtion of housing units within a block related to it's parent block group.
 For example, If a block group with 100 housing units was estimated to have 20 housing units using wells, a block within that block group which accounted for 10 housing units would be estimated to have 2 of those housing units using private wells.

-Please direct questions about thee code in this repository to Andrew Murray: <Murray.AndrewR@epa.gov>
+Please direct questions about the code in this repository to Andrew Murray: <Murray.AndrewR@epa.gov>